5onderling/link-tooltip/README.md

 1. Install modules using `npm i`
 1. Go to `chrome://extensions/` and enable developer mode
 1. Click "Load unpacked" and select the extensions folder
+1. Press the control or meta key (Win on Windows / Command on MacOS) while hovering over links on webpages to show the tooltip